-lowest noncommissioned army officer, 1570s, from Middle French corporal, from Italian caporale "a corporal," from capo "chief, head," from Latin caput "head" (from PIE root *kaput- "head").
+lowest noncommissioned army officer, 1570s, from French corporal, from Italian caporale "a corporal," from capo "chief, head," from Latin caput "head," also "leader, guide, chief person" (from PIE root *kaput- "head").
 So called because he was in charge of a body of troops.
 Perhaps influenced by Italian corpo, from Latin corps "body."
-Or corps may be the source and caput the influence, as the OED suggests.
+Or corps may be the source and caput the influence, as OED suggests.

 Earlier it meant "a communion cloth" (late 14c.), from Medieval Latin corporalis (palla).